PepeBigotes/python-stuff/README.md

   - <b>`byte-converter`</b> : A class to convert units of data storage easily
     >Supports units from Bits to pebibytes
   - <b>`scapy-test`</b> : Some functions using <a href="https://github.com/secdev/scapy">Scapy</a>
     >Includes: Fake packet, DNS query, MAC vendor lookup, Get MAC from IP, ARP Discover.
-Created for educational purposes only.
   - <b>`scapy-sniffer`</b> : Sniffs packets and prints their information</a>
     >WIP.
 The goal is to display the packets in an organized and readable way, and also offer easy customizability.
-Created for educational purposes only.
   - <b>`snake`</b> : Classic snake game</a>
     >Text-Based, intended to be played inside a terminal.
 Handles input via 'keyboard' library.
   - <b>`keyboard-macro`</b> : Macro script made using the 'keyboard' library</a>
     >Unfinished proof-of-concept, use at your own risk.
 Subject to change.
   - <b>`arp-spoofer`</b> : Proof-of-concept ARP reply spammer</a>
     >Class got boring, scripting this was way more entertaining.
-Created for educational purposes only.
   - <b>`mitm`</b> : Man-in-the-Middle Attack</a>
     >Based on scapy.
-Created for educational purposes only.
   - <b>`spinner`</b> : Text-based looping loading spinner</a>
     >Useless, but it looks cool.
 Just 10 lines of code btw.
   - <b>`whos-pkting-me`</b> : Find out who is sending all those packets!</a>
     >Useful to detect who's jamming the network.
-Created for educational purposes only.
   - <b>`udp-msg-sender`</b> : Send plaintext unencypted UDP messages</a>
     >I wanted to make a proper encrypted messaging protocol, but things got complicated, so I decided to upload the first unencrypted version here while I make the dedicated repo for this project.
     >Can be used to learn how unencrypted messages can be intercepted in the network.